meetoseh/backend/docs/redis/keys.md

 - `frontend-web:server_images:lock`: goes to the string '1' while a frontend-web server has the server images lock.

+- `users:{sub}:delete:lock`: goes to a string '1' while a backend server is trying to delete the user with the given sub

 ### Stats namespace

 These are regular keys which are primarily for statistics, i.e., internal purposes,